derikb/rpg-table-randomizer/README.md

 In most cases it is not necessary to call this method directly, getTableResult() should be preferred.

 Takes a result value, finds, and replaces any tokens in it.

+Unlike convertToken this will find multiple tokens in a string and will always return the original entryLabel with tokens replaced by strings (or the original token if an error occurs).

 ### RandomTable